MakieOrg/Makie.jl/README.md

 If you are using CairoMakie and GLMakie together, you can use each backend's `activate!` function to switch between them.

+## Issues
+Please file all issues in the [Makie.jl](https://github.com/JuliaPlots/Makie.jl/issues/new), and mention CairoMakie in the issue text!

 ## Limitations

 As of now, CairoMakie only supports 2D scenes.
 It is also noticeably slower than GLMakie.